jeffreykegler/hoonlint/misc/whitespace.md

 Usually, the anchor column is the rune column, but there are important exceptions, which will be described below.

+## Hoon statements

+A hoon source file contains one or more hoon **statements**.
+The hoon statements are separated by whitespace.
+Optionally, the first hoon statement may be preceded by whitespace.
+Also optionally, the last hoon statement may be followed by whitespace.

+A hoon **statement** is a text block which compiles to a single AST node.
+We sometimes refer to a hoon statement as a "hoon", but strictly speaking, the "hoon statement" is the text block before parsing, and the "hoon" is the AST produced by parsing.

+## Runes

+In this document, **rune** is used in a somewhat different sense than in most Hoon documents.
+In most Hoon documents, "rune" means a digraph which acts as the keyword at the beginning of a hoon statement.
+In this document, we will refer to those as the "statement runes".

+In this document,
+"rune" will mean either

+* a statement rune; or

+* an arm marker digraph:
+  one of LUSLUS (`++`), LUSHEP (`+-`), or
+  LUSTIS (`+=`).

+Note that not all special-character digraphs are runes.
+In this document,
+HEPHEP (`--`) or TISTIS (`==`) will be called **terminators**, and they are not runes.
+The comment-marking digraph `::`, is also not a rune.
+Comments, including the digraphs that begin them, are considered whitespace, and nothing in whitespace is considered a rune.

 ## Hoon expressions